keep-starknet-strange/mikan/README.md

-# DAZK: The ZK Friendly DA Layer for Bitcoin L2s
+# Mikan 🍊: The ZK Friendly DA Layer for Bitcoin L2s

-DAZK is a ZK-Rollup friendly data availability layer built on the Malachite consensus framework.
+Mikan is a ZK-Rollup friendly data availability layer built on the Malachite consensus framework.
 It provides strong data availability guarantees using STARK-friendly cryptographic primitives without requiring a trusted setup.

 It is design to be particularly friendly to ZK-Rollups, by providing a DA layer that is compatible with the FRI commitment scheme, and by eliminating the need for a trusted setup.

+> Name origin 🍊 (蜜柑):
+>
+> Officially known as a Citrus unshiu or unshiu mikan, mikan is a type of mandarin orange and citrus fruit that originated in southern Japan approximately 400 years ago.

 ## Key Features

-- **No Trusted Setup**: Unlike solutions using KZG commitments, DAZK relies on transparent cryptography based on the FRI protocol, eliminating the need for trusted setup ceremonies.
+- **No Trusted Setup**: Unlike solutions using KZG commitments, Mikan relies on transparent cryptography based on the FRI protocol, eliminating the need for trusted setup ceremonies.

-- **ZK-Friendly Proofs**: DAZK generates succinct proofs of data availability using the M31 field (Mersenne prime 2^31-1), which is STARK-friendly and can be efficiently verified inside ZK proofs.
+- **ZK-Friendly Proofs**: Mikan generates succinct proofs of data availability using the M31 field (Mersenne prime 2^31-1), which is STARK-friendly and can be efficiently verified inside ZK proofs.